exercism/go/concepts/strings/about.md

 // same as `"` a raw string literal with 1 character: a double quote

 `\n
-` // raw string literal with 3 character: a backslashes, an 'n', and a newline
+` // raw string literal with 3 character: a backslash, an 'n', and a newline
-// same as "\\n\n"  a regular string literal with 3 characters: a backslashes, an 'n', and a newline
+// same as "\\n\n"  a regular string literal with 3 characters: a backslash, an 'n', and a newline

 "\t\n" // regular string literal with 2 characters: a tab and a newline `\t\n`// raw string literal with 4 characters: two backslashes, a 't', and an 'n'
 ```